Apple Books: iBooks Author

 TechRadar's Steve Paris called iBooks Author "incredibly simple to use", but noted a few bugs in the first public release, and criticized the fact that it only supported H.264 video files, despite iPads being compatible with more formats.
 Macworld called it an "impressive" tool, but said it was "constrained" by its exclusive compatibility with iPads. iBooks Author's license agreement was controversial upon release, for stating that documents created with the tool could only be sold for a fee if they were accepted and exclusively distributed by Apple.
 Apple backtracked a few weeks later, in an updated license agreement.
-Its proprietary file format was also criticized by critics, including Daniel Glazman, who compared it to Microsoft's "embrace, extend, extinguish" strategy.
-John Gruber argued that no open format could have fully supported iBooks Author's capabilities, a sentiment echoed in Macworld's review.
+Its proprietary file format was also criticized by Ed Bott of ZDNet, who compared it to Microsoft's "embrace, extend, extinguish" strategy.
+In contrast, Serenity Caldwell of Macworld lauded iBooks Author's additional features over EPUB authoring software.
 Apple added support for EPUB export to iBooks Author in 2015, although textbooks exported in EPUB supported fewer features than iBooks textbooks.

-Notable books created using iBooks Author include How to Say Cheese, Physics in Motion, NASA's Destionation: Jupiter.
+Notable books created using iBooks Author include How to Say Cheese, Physics in Motion, NASA's Destination: Jupiter.
 E.O.
 Wilson's Life On Earth was also released for free as an interactive textbook.

 Between 2015 and 2017, an annual iBooks Author Conference was held; Tidbits reports that some authors called the tool "best in class", with no equivalent on any other platform, but that Apple had "let the entire iBooks Author ecosystem stagnate".
 Author Denise Clifton reported that despite the iBooks Author version of her book being the "best and most advanced", it "sold fewer copies than any other" edition.
 The most downloaded interactive textbook on the iBooks Store was only downloaded 3,000 times in total, despite being free.

 In 2020, Apple abandoned iBooks Author, and recommended that authors use Apple's Pages word processor instead.
 In the intervening years, Apple had built most of iBook Author's functionality into Pages, and the latter can export these books in standard EPUB format rather than the proprietary iBooks Author format.
 However, as of 2020, Pages only supported image galleries, videos, and audio, and lacked iBooks Author's more advanced features.